harbalk/deliteful/docs/list/List.md

-The `deliteful/list/List` custom element (`d-list` custom tag) renders an optionally scrollable list of items that are retrieved from a store object from the [dstore](http://dstorejs.io/) project.
+The `deliteful/list/List` custom element (`d-list` custom tag) renders an optionally scrollable list of items that are retrieved from an array or a store object from the [dstore](http://dstorejs.io/) project.

 The list inherits from the [`delite/Store`](/delite/docs/master/Store.md) class and as such any valid `dstore/Store` implementation can be used to provide data to the list.
 No store is provided by default and the application developer